-One of the first examples of Artificial Intelligence (AI) many of us likely encountered were chatbots.
+One of the first examples of artificial intelligence (AI) many of us likely encountered were chatbots.
 Chatbots have been widely used for customer service and support, but have had limited adoption due to their less-than-human characteristics and capabilities.
 But as AI continues to improve, chatbots and other computer systems are increasingly able to respond to customers and predict their needs as well as or better than humans.
 Google’s introduction of Duplex AI software even caused some controversy in 2018 because of its eerily lifelike verbal ticks like “uh” and “um,” making it indiscernible from a real human.

 It’s estimated that 70% of enterprises are implementing an AI strategy, and CIOs are making it a top priority to enhance customer experiences and leverage data to make better business decisions.
 AI will influence industries by mining data to determine patterns, promote machine learning and predict user behaviors.

-The need for data security is at an all-time high, as is demonstrated by the ranking of technology careers among the top jobs with the greatest potential for growth.
+The need for data security is at an all-time high, demonstrated by the ranking of technology careers among the top jobs with the greatest potential for growth.
 Some organizations are struggling to find qualified IT security specialists to mitigate the risks of data breaches and cyberattacks.

 Even though the number of self-reported cyberattacks against small and mid-sized businesses has remained fairly steady, 40% of business owners reported that they were unconcerned about cyber attacks in 2018, nearly double the number in 2017.
 While the threat will remain the same or higher going forward, this increasing lack of concern is, well, concerning!